vivekuppal/transcribe/README.md

 choco install ffmpeg
 ```
 Please run these commands in a PowerShell window with administrator privileges.
 For any issues during the installation, visit the official [Chocolatey](https://chocolatey.org/) and [FFmpeg](https://ffmpeg.org/) websites for troubleshooting.

+#### macOS

+**Dependencies and tools**

+- XCode Command Line Tools
+- `brew install portaudio python-tk ffmpeg blackhole-2ch`

+**BlackHole configuration**

+Setup "Multi-Ouput Device" and set it as default sound output device for your macOS.
+Guidelines are available [here](https://github.com/ExistentialAudio/BlackHole/wiki/Multi-Output-Device)

+**Configuring device names**

+Speakers audio on macOS will be recorded from the virtual "BlackHole 2ch" microphone.
+Your and BlackHole microphone device names could be adjusted via `HUMAN_MIC_NAME` and `BLACKHOLE_MIC_NAME` vars in the [AudioRecorder.py](./AudioRecorder.py).

+Run `python main.py -l` to get speaker and microphone devices list and their indices.

 ### 🔧 Code Installation